BestiVictory/BUTDNet/README.md

 (8) Using this model, the remaining sentences in the text are judged and screened by cosine similarity.
 (9) The sentences that have been screened three times in total by manual subjective selection, topic similarity detection and screening, and cosine similarity comparison sorting and screening are used as the determined and retained text data set.
 Through the above method, we call the obtained dataset as "FAE-Captions" dataset with a volume of more than 100G.

+  We implemented dataset filtering based on several human-screened reviews in WMD.py, see "FAE-Captions" for the dataset.